 - At what month can you stop burping a baby?

 - How much spit up is normal during burping?

 Why is it important to burp a baby?

-Pediatrician and Bobbie Medical Expert, Dr. Amna Husain, says that burping your baby is important because it helps remove trapped air from the stomach.
+Amna Husain, MD, FAAP, and Bobbie Medical Expert, says that burping your baby is important because it helps remove trapped air from the stomach.
 “In the first few months of life, babies don’t move around much on their own and need help removing this trapped air,” says Dr. Husain.
 A baby swallows air along with their milk, and the process of burping helps remove that air.
 That extra baby gas is pushed out of their belly, up through the esophagus, and out their mouth as a big baby burp.

 How to burp a baby; The 3 best ways to burp a baby